vbarbarossa/futurestreams_figures/README.md

-# Global present and future streamflow and water temperature at 10km resolution

-Code to create figures for the paper
+# FutureStreams

+This repository contains the R code used to generate Figures 1-3 for the data paper:
+Bosmans et al., (2022).
+FutureStreams, a global dataset of future streamflow and water temperature. *Scientific Data.*

+All other scripts are available at: https://github.com/JoyceBosmans/FutureStreams